Thamia21/hospital-management/README.md

 - **Email Verification**: Required email verification for new accounts
 - **Password Security**: Bcrypt hashing with strength requirements
 - **Role-Based Permissions**: Granular access control by user role

+## 🏥 Facility-Based Doctor Filtering

+### Overview
+The system implements intelligent facility-based filtering to ensure patients only see doctors who work at their registered facilities.
+This feature supports the real-world scenario where:
+- Patients register at specific hospitals or clinics
+- Doctors can work at multiple facilities
+- Appointment booking shows only relevant healthcare providers

+### How It Works
+1. **Patient Registration**: Patients select their facility during registration
+2. **Doctor Assignment**: Doctors are assigned to one or more facilities by administrators
+3. **Smart Filtering**: When booking appointments, patients only see doctors from their facilities
+4. **Multi-Facility Support**: Doctors working at multiple locations appear for patients at all those facilities

+### Key Benefits
+- ✅ **Improved User Experience**: Patients see only relevant doctors
+- ✅ **Reduced Confusion**: No irrelevant healthcare providers in the list
+- ✅ **Multi-Facility Support**: Doctors can serve multiple locations
+- ✅ **Scalable Architecture**: Efficient MongoDB queries with `$in` operator

+### Sample Facilities
+The system includes 55+ South African healthcare facilities including:
+- **Rob Ferreira Hospital** (Mpumalanga)
+- **Themba Hospital** (Mpumalanga)
+- **Chris Hani Baragwanath Hospital** (Gauteng)
+- **Charlotte Maxeke Hospital** (Gauteng)
+- **Groote Schuur Hospital** (Western Cape)
+- And many more across all provinces

+### Sample Doctors
+10 doctors have been added to Rob Ferreira and Themba hospitals covering specializations:
+- Emergency Medicine, Pediatrics, General Surgery
+- Obstetrics & Gynecology, Internal Medicine
+- Cardiology, Orthopedics, Psychiatry
+- Radiology, Anesthesiology

 ## 🎭 Demo Accounts